BLMS Supplemental Guidelines

 Student Behavior Code

 At Beaver Lake Middle School, we set high standards for student behavior.
 All students have rights, but you also have responsibilities – to yourself, your classmates, your teachers and your school.
 If you make the right choices about your behavior and your work, the results for you will be positive.
-When problems are recognized with a student’s behavior, the guidelines below provide objective guidance for school administration in dealing with concerns.
-BLMS students and staff commit to the following core beliefs about discipline.
-Discipline at BLMS:

-• ensures the right of all students to learn in a safe environment;
+- Ensures the right of all students to learn in a safe environment;

-• primarily uses consistent, school-wide prevention and intervention, focusing on instruction and restorative practices;
+- Primarily uses consistent, school-wide prevention and intervention, focusing on instruction and restorative practices;

-• promotes a shared responsibility throughout the school for problem solving by all students and staff;
+- Promotes a shared responsibility throughout the school for problem solving by all students and staff;

-• acknowledges and honors individual student’s identities and developmental needs;
+- Acknowledges and honors individual student’s identities and developmental needs;

-• seeks to model, teach, and reinforce students’ and adults’ social-emotional skills (i.e., self-management, self-awareness, relationship skills, and responsible decision making) and;
+- Seeks to model, teach, and reinforce students’ and adults’ social-emotional skills (i.e., self-management, self-awareness, relationship skills, and responsible decision making) and;

 See the Student Conduct section in the ISD Middle School Student Handbook for important, additional information.